 3) Comparative Active Properties

 Looking at other homes that are currently for sale in the area is a great way to see where your property would fit in and how it would compare.
 Marketing and attractively pricing your home to create a sense of urgency is the key to beating the competition and selling your home.
 Many sellers compare their homes to the other active homes and want to price above them.
 If a home similar to yours is on the market and isn’t selling you should not list your home for that price and certainly don’t list it higher.
-Instead you should list lower than them to give yourself the competitive advantage!
+Instead, you should list lower than them to give yourself a competitive advantage!

 4) Current Inventory

 Real estate is all about supply and demand which is why this is also very important.
 This consideration is very similar to #3 because it is again about competition.
 When inventory is low, sellers typically sell for more as explained in our blog about how sellers should list in the Winter to sell for the most money.
 Ask your agent for reports on how inventory is in your entire town and the abutting towns.
 The higher the inventory, the more choices buyers have and the less they will be willing to pay; the lower the inventory, the more they will pay.

 The pattern of record declines in inventory at the beginning of the year began in 2016.
 Then 2017 inventory followed similar increases and decreases to the years prior, and there were still about 20% less homes on the market compared to 2016.
 2018 and 2019 also saw record lows in the number of homes on the market at the beginning of the year, the lowest amounts ever recorded.
 Other than these isolated events, the market has been strong and predictable, and we will see the 2020 market continue on this upwards path.

 If you have to sell your home at a time when market conditions are inhibited, all the same considerations above apply but you will likely have to price more competitively in order to sell.
 If your home is listed and not selling, we recommend you visit our blog on adjusting the price of your home.